Jessieonthebeach/Jessieonthebeach/README.md

 - 👋 Hi, I’m @Jessieonthebeach
-- 👀 I’m interested in ... a man who would like  to have a cup of tea with me
+- 👀 I’m interested in ...
+JavaScript
 - 🌱 I’m currently learning ...
-Java languages
+MySQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... tngus333333@gmail.com